cmry/markdoc/README.md

 ```

 If you want to automatically generate a bunch of documentation and are not
-comfortable with writing `.sh` scripts, you can use the code in python as well:
+comfortable with writing `.sh` scripts, you can use the code in Python as well:

 ``` python
 from markdoc import MarkDoc